eason0200/bitedance-video-streaming-backend-api-demo/README.md

 - You should see a new database file `tubely.db` created in the root directory.
 - You should see a new `assets` directory created in the root directory, this is where the images will be stored.
 - You should see a link in your console to open the local web page.
+- ctrl-c to quit server in console after `go run .`

 ## 4. Open the local web page
 - Sign up with a email address and password.

 ## Entities of the Web App
 The two main entities in the app are videos and users.
 A user can have many videos, and a video belongs to a single user.